privet56/ng2Goodies/README.md

 ## startNgProject.bat
-	starts all necessary apps for ng2 development: node, vscode, browser and 'ng serve' necessary directory structure:
+	starts all necessary apps for ng2 development: node, vscode, browser and 'ng serve' (see comments for setting the necessary content of npmrc) necessary directory structure:
 	-- devenv
 	---- git